-The Australian Competition and Consumer Commission today issued its ninth imputation testing and non-price terms and conditions report under the enhanced accounting separation regime for Telstra.
-The report presents data for the quarter ending 30 September 2005.
+The Australian Competition and Consumer Commission today issued its thirteenth imputation testing and non-price terms and conditions report under the enhanced accounting separation regime for Telstra.
+The report presents data for the quarter ending 30 September 2006.

 The report presents key performance indicators that compare Telstra's customer service performance in meeting certain non-price terms and conditions for its wholesale and retail customers.
 Key performance indicators for fixed-line telephony and ADSL services are reported.
 The report does not reveal any systematic discrimination by Telstra against its wholesale customers.

-The results for services supplied over the unconditioned local loop core service (ULLS) show that these margins improved, although they remain negative except when the ULL is used to supply a bundle of ADSL and voice services to business customers.
+The results for services supplied over the unconditioned local loop core service indicate that imputed margins have improved in the quarter, although they remain negative except when the ULLS is used to supply a bundle of ADSL and voice services to business customers.

-The report will be available on the ACCC website.
+The report is available on the ACCC website, see link below.

 Use this form to make a general enquiry.